On the Todd Class of the Permutohedral variety: Examples in low (co)dimension

 \end{proof}

-Formula \eqref{eq:codim2} (and a similar one for three dimesional cones) was already obtained in \cite{bvalpha} relying on some general formulas in the Berline-Vergne constructions.
-Since there is no simple closed formula for their construction for unimodular cones of dimension larger than three, we couldn't push it further than that.
-The next proposition shows Theorem \ref{thm:main} in action.
-This formula couldn't be obtained with the previously known tools.
+Formula \eqref{eq:codim2} (and a similar one for three dimensional cones) was already obtained in \cite{bvalpha} relying on some general formulas in the Berline-Vergne constructions.
+Since there is no simple closed formula for their construction for unimodular cones of dimension larger than three, we were not able to obtain more formulas in \cite{bvalpha} using the same approach.
+However, by applying Theorem \ref{thm:main}, we obtain in the proposition below a formula for the $\bv$-value of any arbitrary $4$-dimensional braid cone, which could not be obtained with the previously known tools.

-\begin{prop} Let $(S_1,S_2,S_3,S_4)\in\CC_{d+1}$ be an arbitrary $4$-chain, then
+\begin{prop} Let $(T_1,T_2,T_3,T_4)\in\CC^4_{d+1}$ be an arbitrary $4$-chain, then

-where $|S_i|=s_i$ for $i=1,\cdots,4$. \end{prop}
+where $t_i:=|T_i|$ for $i\in\{1,2,3,4\}$. \end{prop}